 You walk a lot when exploring a new city so you’ll want a pair of cute walking shoes for women on your next trip.
 Walking is our favorite way to explore a new city and one of the first things we do in any new destination.
 We’ve found ourselves lost in Taiwan, New York City, and the historic streets of Florence, Italy.

 However, the wrong shoes can leave you with blisters and aching feet.
-Many people believe you have to sacrifice fashion for comfort, but these comfortable walking shoes all look good and will make happy feet.
+Many people believe you must sacrifice fashion for comfort, but these comfortable walking shoes all look good and make happy feet.

 Cute Walking Shoes For Women

 Cute walking shoes are a great call for any trip.
-When it comes to extended travel days that involve a lot of walking, you want comfortable closed-toe shoes that have a thick sole.
+When it comes to extended travel days involving a lot of walking, you want comfortable closed-toe shoes with thick soles.
 Of course, walking around the streets of a major city, you don’t want to look like you’re on the way to the gym so opt for a stylish trainer, flat, slip-on, or sandal.

 Allbirds Wool Runners

 If you’re shopping for a new pair of travel shoes, likely, you’ve already come across Allbirds on the internet.
 They’ve billed themselves as the most comfortable shoes in the world, made to fight odor, be worn without socks, and generally handle the demands of travel exceptionally.
 Those are all some tall claims, especially for some of the cutest walking shoes for women.

-While you can undoubtedly contest the most comfortable shoe on earth claim, they are amazing.
+While you can undoubtedly contest the most comfortable shoe on earth, they are amazing.
 Allbirds try their best to source sustainable materials for their shoes, which we love.
-The style is also great, and they look even better in person than online with high-quality details.
+The style is also great; they look even better in person than online with high-quality details.

 The feeling of wearing them is best compared to wearing a wool sweater comfortable and cozy.
 Fit is exceptional as they come a little tight, but stretch to fit your feet like magic on your first day of wearing.
-What makes these unique are the properties that wool bring such as odor and dirt resistance.
+What makes these unique are the properties that wool brings such as odor and dirt resistance.
 They’re also machine washable, dry quickly, and can keep your feet warm even when wet.